FAIRDataTeam/plant-brapi-fair-data-demo/README.md

 # linked-data-demo
-An example web app to demonstrate the use for FAIR data and FAIR data point
+An example web app to demonstrate the use of FAIR data and FAIR data point

 Online demo: http://dev-vm.fair-dtls.vm.surfsara.nl:8892/linked-data-demo/